 Chia Seeds—particularly the Salba variety—are high in iron, folate, calcium, magnesium, omega-3 fatty acids and soluble fiber.
 The superseed’s calcium and magnesium promote bone and dental health, while the omega-3s help your heart by lowering triglycerides, the bad fats in your blood that can cause heart disease.
 Their soluble fiber helps decrease cholesterol, stabilize blood sugar, and make you feel full longer.
 Eat them: Add to smoothies, yogurt, cereal, salads, or muffin batter.
 Always buy fresh from a market; never eat what came in a craft kit.
 Read more about the health benefits of seeds in this great article – The Astounding Benefits of Chia Seeds.

 Hemp seeds – these superseeds are a great source of complete protein and omega-3 and omega-6 fatty acids.
 They also contain phytosterols, plant-based compounds that help lower cholesterol levels.
 Note: While hemp and marijuana are both members of the cannabis family, hemp doesn’t contain THC, marijuana’s active ingredient.
 Eating hemp seeds will not give you the same effect as smoking marijuana.
-Eat them: Toss in salads, shakes, or smoothies, or sprinkle over cereal or yogurt.
+Whether it’s for help sleeping or to relieve pain, marijuana stats seem to show that people are using cannabis in various interesting ways and for different reasons.
+While a lot of people go to a medical marijuana dispensary when they feel they need to use cannabism others tend to use the substance in different ways.
+As far as hemp seeds are concerned though, to reap the rewards you need to eat them: Toss them in salads, shakes, or smoothies, or sprinkle over cereal or yogurt.
 They also add texture to baked goods.

 Pumpkin seeds – Also known as pepitas, these superseeds are a source of B vitamins, iron, magnesium, zinc, and protein, and are particularly rich in the amino acid tryptophan, which may help lower anxiety.
 Pumpkin seeds also have high levels of essential fatty acids that help keep blood vessels healthy and lower bad cholesterol.